Imprint Data Protection

 a) Description and scope of data processing

-On our website we process personal data for online marketing purposes, which includes in particular the presentation of advertising and other content (collectively referred to as "content") based on the potential interests of users and the measurement of their effectiveness.
-For these purposes, so-called user profiles are created and stored in so-called cookies or similar processes are used, by means of which the user information relevant to the display of the aforementioned content is stored.
-This information may include, for example, content viewed, websites visited, online networks used, but also communication partners and technical information such as the browser used, the computer system used and information about times of use.
-If the user has consented to the collection of their location data, this can also be processed.
+On our website, we process personal data for online marketing purposes, which includes, in particular, the presentation of advertising and other content (collectively referred to as "content") based on users' potential interests, as well as measuring its effectiveness.
+For these purposes, so-called user profiles are created and stored in so-called cookies or similar processes are used, by means of which the user information relevant to the presentation of the aforementioned content is stored.
+This information may include, for example, content viewed, websites visited, online networks used, but also communication partners and technical information such as the browser used, the computer system used, and information on usage times.
+If the user has consented to the collection of their location data, this may also be processed.
 The user's IP address is also stored.
-However, we use IP masking procedures (ie pseudonymization by shortening the IP address) to protect the user.
-In general, as part of the online marketing process, no clear user data (such as e-mail addresses or names) is stored, but rather pseudonyms.
-This means that the user's identity is not known, only the information stored in their profiles.
-The information in the profile is usually stored in cookies or using similar methods.
-These cookies can generally also be read later on other websites that use the same online marketing process and analyzed for the purposes of displaying content, as well as supplemented with further data and stored on the server of the online marketing process provider.
-In exceptional cases, clear data can be assigned to the profile.
-This is the case, for example, if the user is a member of a social network whose online marketing processes we use and the network connects the user's profile with the aforementioned information.
-It should be noted that the user can make additional agreements with the providers, for example by giving consent during registration.
-We generally only receive access to aggregated information about the success of our advertisements.
-However, as part of so-called conversion measurements, we can check which of our online marketing processes have led to a so-called conversion, ie, for example, to the conclusion of a contract with us.
-Conversion measurement is used solely to analyze the success of our marketing measures.
+However, we use IP masking procedures (i.e., pseudonymization by shortening the IP address) to protect the user.
+In general, no real user data (such as email addresses or names) is stored as part of the online marketing process, but rather pseudonyms.
+This means that the identity of the user is not known, only the information stored in their profile.
+The information in the profile is usually stored in cookies or using similar processes.
+These cookies can generally be read later on other websites that use the same online marketing process and analyzed for the purposes of displaying content.
+They can also be supplemented with further data and stored on the server of the online marketing process provider.
+Exceptionally, clear data can be assigned to the profile.
+This is the case, for example, if the user is a member of a social network whose online marketing process we use and the network links the user's profile with the aforementioned information.
+It should be noted that the user can enter into additional agreements with the providers, e.g. by giving consent during registration.
+We generally only receive access to summarized information about the success of our advertisements.
+However, as part of so-called conversion measurements, we can check which of our online marketing processes have led to a so-called conversion, e.g. to the conclusion of a contract with us.
+Conversion measurements are used solely to analyze the success of our marketing measures.

 b) Legal basis for data processing

-If the user has given consent, the legal basis for the processing of personal data is Article 6 Paragraph 1 Letter a of the EU GDPR.
-Otherwise, the legal basis for the processing of personal data is Article 6 (1) (f) EU GDPR, i.e. our legitimate interests (e.g. the provision of efficient, economical and recipient-friendly services).
+If the user has given their consent, the legal basis for the processing of personal data is Art.
+6 (1) (a) GDPR.
+Otherwise, the legal basis for the processing of personal data is Art.
+6 (1) (f) GDPR, i.e., our legitimate interests (e.g., the provision of efficient, economical, and recipient-friendly services).

 c) Purpose of processing

-The purposes of data processing are tracking (e.g. interest/behavior-related profiling, use of cookies), remarketing, visit action evaluation, interest-based and behavior-related marketing, profiling (creation of user profiles), conversion measurement (measuring the effectiveness of marketing measures), reach measurement (e.g. access statistics, recognition of recurring Visitors), target group formation (determination of target groups relevant for marketing purposes or other output of content), cross-device tracking (cross-device processing of user data for marketing purposes), click tracking.
-These purposes also include our legitimate interest in the processing of personal data in accordance with Article 6 (1) (f) of the EU GDPR.
+The purposes of data processing include tracking (e.g., interest-based/behavioral profiling, use of cookies), remarketing, visitor action analysis, interest-based and behavioral marketing, profiling (creation of user profiles), conversion measurement (measurement of the effectiveness of marketing measures), reach measurement (e.g., access statistics, recognition of recurring visitors), target group formation (determination of target groups relevant for marketing purposes or other delivery of content), cross-device tracking (cross-device processing of user data for marketing purposes), and click tracking.
+These purposes also constitute our legitimate interest in processing personal data pursuant to Art.
+6 (1) (f) of the EU GDPR.

-• Tracking (e.g. interest/behavioral profiling, use of cookies)
+- Tracking (e.g. interest/behavior-based profiling, use of cookies)

-• Reach measurement (e.g. access statistics, recognition of returning visitors)
+- Reach measurement (e.g. access statistics, recognition of recurring visitors)

-• Cross-device tracking (processing of user data across devices for marketing purposes)
+- Cross-device tracking (cross-device processing of user data for marketing purposes)

 d) Duration of storage, possibility of objection and removal

-Cookies are stored on the user's computer and transmitted from the user to our site.
-Therefore, as a user, you also have full control over the use of cookies.
-By changing the settings in your internet browser, you can deactivate or restrict the transmission of cookies.
-Cookies that have already been saved can be deleted at any time.
+Cookies are stored on the user's computer and transmitted from there to our website.
+Therefore, you, as the user, have full control over the use of cookies.
+You can deactivate or restrict the transmission of cookies by changing the settings in your internet browser.
+Cookies that have already been stored can be deleted at any time.
 This can also be done automatically.
-If cookies are deactivated for our website, it may no longer be possible to fully use all functions of the website.
+If cookies are deactivated for our website, you may no longer be able to fully use all of the website's functions.

 e) services and service providers used